Basic Info.

 *In polymerisation, to prevent polymers from sticking on vessels.

-Corrosion Resistance - glass is extremely resistant to corrosion by acids and alkalies (except for hydrofluoric acid and hot concentrated phosphoric acid)
+FEATURESCorrosion Resistance - glass is extremely resistant to corrosion by acids and alkalies (except for hydrofluoric acid and hot concentrated phosphoric acid)

 Anti-stick - many substances will not stick to glass, but will stick to metal